 In either mode, the FGS yields 40 Hz photometry with a relative precision of about 1 milli-magnitude.
-Objects over the dynamic range of 3 < V < 17can be observed.
+Objects over the dynamic range of 3 < V < 17 can be observed.

-4.5 Cosmic Origins Spectrograph (COS)
+Cosmic Origins Spectrograph (COS) 4.5

 The Cosmic Origins Spectrograph (COS) is an ultraviolet spectrograph designed to optimize observations of point sources.
-It will be installed in SM4 when it will replace COSTAR which is no longer in use.
+It was installed in SM4 and replaced COSTAR.
 COS is designed to be a very high throughput instrument, providing medium to low resolution ultraviolet spectroscopy.
 The instrument has two channels for ultraviolet spectroscopy.

-The far-ultraviolet channel, the COS/FUV, uses a single optical element to disperse and focus the light onto a crossed-delay-line (XDL) detector; the result is high ultraviolet sensitivity from about 110 - 200 nm with R ~ 2500 and R ~ 24,000 modes.
+The far-ultraviolet channel, the COS/FUV, uses a single optical element to disperse and focus the light onto a crossed-delay-line (XDL) detector; the result is high ultraviolet sensitivity from about 110 - 200 nm with R \sim 2500 and R \sim 20,000 modes (please see the COS Instrument Handbook for more detailed information on the resolving power of the FUV channel).
 This detector, although new to HST, has heritage from the FUSE spacecraft.
 The active front surface of the detector is curved and to achieve the length required to capture the entire projected COS spectrum, two detector segments are placed end-to-end with a small gap between them.
-Each detector segment has an active area of 85×10 mm digitized to 16384×1024 pixels, and a resolution element of 6×10 pixels.
+Each detector segment has an active area of 85 x 10 mm digitized to 16384 x 1024 pixels, and a resolution element of 6 x 10 pixels.

 The FUV channel has three gratings.
-The G140L grating allows nearly complete coverage of the FUV wavelength range in a single exposure at a resolution R ~ 2500 - 3000.
+The G140L grating allows nearly complete coverage of the FUV wavelength range in a single exposure at a resolving power R ~ 2500 - 3000.
 The G130M grating provides two 14 nm long spectra with a 1.7 nm gap in a single exposure, over the wavelength range 115 - 145 nm, while the G160M grating provides two 17 nm long spectra with a 2.1 nm gap in a single exposure over the wavelength range 140 - 175 nm.
+These gaps can be covered by two separate exposures offset in wavelength.